National Weather Service United States Department of Commerce

 April 10, 1969:

-The Elm River in Westport was the highest of all time at 22.11 feet, which is 8.11 feet above flood stage.
+The Elm River in Westport was the highest of all time at 22.11 feet, 8.11 feet above flood stage.

 April 10, 2005:

 Thunderstorm winds caused widespread damage in Menno, in Hutchinson County.
-Numerous trees including several large trees were uprooted.
+Numerous trees, including several large trees, were uprooted.
 Numerous homes were damaged, some directly by the wind and others by trees and other debris.
-Garages were especially hard hit, including at least one garage which was destroyed.
+Garages were especially hard hit, including at least one destroyed garage.
 A grain elevator was damaged, with a catwalk and conveyor being blown over.
-A historical post office addition to a log building was destroyed, doors and part of the roof of a flour mill were blown down, and doors were blown off several other buildings.
-Many homes and other buildings had windows broken and siding damaged.
+A historical post office addition to a log building was damaged, doors and part of the roof of a flour mill were blown down, and doors were blown off several other buildings.
+Many homes and other buildings had broken windows and damaged siding.
 A few small storage buildings were destroyed, and others were damaged or blown over.
-Several farms were heavily damaged, with machine sheds, at least, one hog barn, and several other small structures destroyed.
-Several vehicles were damaged, including one pickup which was pushed partly onto the porch of a house.
+Several farms were heavily damaged, with machine sheds, at least one hog barn, and several other small structures destroyed.
+Several vehicles were damaged, including one pickup, which was pushed partly onto the porch of a house.
 Power lines and poles were blown down, resulting in a power outage in Menno.